 Recent Posts

-- Global Platform for Disaster Risk Reduction (GP2025) to be held in Geneva, Switzerland – 2 to 6 June 2025.
+- 8th Session of the Global Platform for Disaster Risk Reduction (GP2025) under way in Geneva, Switzerland – 2 to 6 June 2025.